PowerShell/PowerShell/README.md

 8. Choose " msostc" for "Accounts"
 9. Choose "All scopes"
 10. Click "Create Token" (you may want to copy this token somewhere safe, as VSO will not show it again!)
-11. Use this token as the password when cloning
+11. Use this token as the password when cloning (and your username for the username)
 12. Make a token for <https://microsoft.visualstudio.com> and use it when the `monad` submodule is cloned

-#### Download source code
+### Download source code

 Clone our [monad-linux][] source from Visual Studio Online, it's the superproject with a number of submodules.